Swimming 3.9 km

 Finding the ideal bike setup depending on the snow versus ice conditions.
 The more snow, the slower the bike, while requiring more effort to move forward.

-How we set the route at Marguerite Bay, and how long especially the bike and run laps will be to ensure proper safety is in place, but also so it is logistically feasible.
+How we set the route at Portal Point, and how long especially the bike and run laps will be to ensure proper safety is in place, but also so it is logistically feasible.

 Approx. €400.000 is necessary for carrying out the entire project to the desired extend.
 Half of this amount is dedicated to the Antarctica expedition, primarily due to the high traveling costs.